ShruthiPrabhu29/hateSpeechDetectionTwitter/README.md

 Requirements

-Keras
+Keras,
-Tensorflow
+Tensorflow,
-Gensim
+Gensim,
-xgboost
+xgboost,
-NLTK
+NLTK,
-Sklearn
+Sklearn,
 Numpy

 Instructions to run
  You can check the file replicationCommands.doc for running the baseline methods.
- You can check the Jupyter Notebooks for running our methods.
+ You can also check the Jupyter Notebooks for running our methods.